wafelvloot/plus-pp/docs/specification.md

 ## General syntax
-Every non blank line that is not a label contains a single statement, which ends with a `;`.
+Every non blank line that is not a label contains a single statement.
 Indentation is ignored, and using it is not recommended.
 Comments can only appear on lines that don't contain code, and are indicated by starting a line with a letter character.

 ## Data
 Plus++ only has built in support for integers.
 Booleans are handled as normal integer 0's and 1's.
 All numbers are 16 bit unsigned integers.